 Solid Twitter bio’s

-It goes without saying there’s countless, great Twitter bio’s out there but these three below are great guide for how you should be thinking about your own bio.
+It goes without saying there are countless, great Twitter bio’s out there but these three below are great guides for how you should be thinking about your own bio.

 JK Molina is a Hypefury favorite, he’s mastered all things Twitter and his bio is something you could learn from.